Aspira Women’s Health (NASDAQ:AWH) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a report released on Wednesday morning.
+StockNews.com started coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research report released on Saturday.
 The firm issued a sell rating on the stock.

-NASDAQ AWH opened at $3.31 on Wednesday.
-The business has a fifty day moving average price of $3.12 and a two-hundred day moving average price of $4.95.
-The company has a debt-to-equity ratio of 2.67, a current ratio of 1.78 and a quick ratio of 1.73.
-Aspira Women’s Health has a fifty-two week low of $2.65 and a fifty-two week high of $16.50.
-The stock has a market capitalization of $27.59 million, a PE ratio of -0.25 and a beta of 2.97.

-Aspira Women’s Health (NASDAQ:AWH – Free Report) last released its quarterly earnings results on Thursday, May 11th.
-The company reported ($10.94) EPS for the quarter, missing analysts’ consensus estimates of ($0.75) by ($10.19).
-Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
-The company had revenue of $2.32 million during the quarter, compared to the consensus estimate of $2.30 million.
-Equities analysts expect that Aspira Women’s Health will post -2.04 earnings per share for the current fiscal year.
+Aspira Women’s Health (NASDAQ:AWH – Free Report) last announced its quarterly earnings data on Thursday, May 11th.
+The company reported ($10.94) earnings per share for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
+The firm had revenue of $2.32 million for the quarter, compared to the consensus estimate of $2.30 million.
+Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
+On average, equities research analysts forecast that Aspira Women’s Health will post -2.04 EPS for the current year.

 About Aspira Women’s Health